 In case you’re looking to rent an apartment (one bedroom) instead of the entire house, an average budget of Sh70, 000 should cover the cost in Karen area while you can expect to pay around Sh80, 000 for the same accommodation options if you want to live in the city centre.

-Utility bills in the country’s capital are a little on the high side as you will need to budget about Sh10, 000 for electricity, water, gas, DSTV premium package, security (armed response team) and internet connection.
-However, you can negotiate when renting a home as some of these costs are usually added to the rents.
+Utility bills in the country’s capital are a little on the high side as you will need to budget about Sh10, 000 for electricity, water, gas, DSTV premium package, security (armed response team), and internet connection.
+However, you can negotiate when renting a home as some of these costs are usually added to the rent.

 Cost of Transportation in Kenya